shashankvhegde/ParallelListSum/README.md

 # ParallelListSum

-A Go Program to compute sum of a list of numbers in parallel using go concurrency primitives - goroutines and channels
+A Go program to compute sum of a list of numbers in parallel using go concurrency primitives - goroutines and channels